A timeline of the investigation into the missing Virginia mother whose husband is now accused of killing her in their home - KVIA

 Naresh Bhatt says he last saw his wife on July 31, he told investigators in a later interview.

-Police visited the couple’s home on August 1 after her co-workers at the UVA Health Prince William Medical Center called for a wellness check.
+Police visited the couple’s home on August 2 after her co-workers at the UVA Health Prince William Medical Center called for a wellness check on August 1.
 Officials said Kafle Bhatt worked two days a week at the hospital and was expected to work on August 1 and 2 but got concerned after she did not call or show up to work.

 When police spoke with Bhatt, he “provided additional information” and told investigators he did not want to report her as missing at the time, police said.

-Note: Correction: An earlier version of this story gave the incorrect date of the first police wellness check at the family’s home.
-It was conducted on August 2.